How to Check Your Blood Sugar

 Keeping track of your blood sugar

 When you keep good records of your blood sugar, you and your diabetes care team can make the best possible decisions about your diabetes care plan.
-You can keep track of your results in a Blood Sugar Tracker or possibly in your meter (many meters have this feature).

 Many meters have computer programs that let you download your blood sugar results.
 Speak with your diabetes care team about a blood sugar meter that is right for you and be sure to ask about how to use it.